 If the Brink's Stock Proposal is approved, The Pittston Company (the 'Company') will provide to holders of Pittston Brink's Common Stock ('Brink's Stock') separate financial statements, financial review, descriptions of business and other relevant information for the Pittston Brink's Group (the 'Brink's Group').
-Notwithstanding the attribution of assets and liabilities (including contingent liabilities) among the Pittston Burlington Group (the 'Minerals Group'), the Brink's Group and the Pittston Burlington Group (the 'Burlington Group') for the purpose of preparing their respective historical and future financial statements, this attribution and the change in the capital structure of the Company contemplated by the Brink's Stock Proposal will not affect legal title to such assets or responsibility for such liabilities for the Company or any of its subsidiaries.
+Notwithstanding the attribution of assets and liabilities (including contingent liabilities) among the Pittston Burlington Group (the 'Burlington Group') for the purpose of preparing their respective historical and future financial statements, this attribution and the change in the capital structure of the Company contemplated by the Brink's Stock Proposal will not affect legal title to such assets or responsibility for such liabilities for the Company or any of its subsidiaries.
 Holders of Brink's Stock will be common shareholders of the Company, which will continue to be responsible for all of its liabilities.
 Financial impacts arising from one group that affect the Company's financial condition could affect the results of operations and financial condition of each of the groups.
-Accordingly, the Company's consolidated financial statements.
+Accordingly, the Company's Group's financial statements must be read in connection with the Brink's Group's financial statements.